pwaring/cv/cv.md

     - Formulated long term strategy as member of the Board, including budgets and financial forecasting.
     - Reduced server-side IT expenditure by 25% as a result of reviewing hosting costs, switching providers and consolidating services.
-    - Attended board meetings of the company's FCA principal.
+    - Attended board meetings of the company's FCA principal, Blagrove Underwriting Agency Ltd.
     - Held Financial Conduct Authority approved person status for the duration of this role.

 *   **Direct Fleet Insurance Services Ltd**

     Technical Manager, March 2009 - November 2013

-    - Developed online wholesale insurance trading platform, written in PHP with MySQL for data storage.
+    - Developed wholesale insurance trading platform, written in PHP with MySQL for data storage.
-    - Designed and built automated invoicing and credit control system, handling over £30m of annual premiums.
+    - Designed and built automated invoicing system, handling over £30m of annual premiums.
     - Automated a wide range of repetitive tasks, including production of Excel reports, eliminating re-keying errors and reducing turnaround time.
     - Built two new insurance products from scratch, including managing the full process from initial meetings with suppliers through to reviewing contracts, implementation, and launch within agreed deadlines.
     - Translated underwriting criteria into an XML web service with a REST API, providing 10,000 quotes per month for a salary sacrifice scheme used by over twenty medium and large UK companies.